ERajadurai/Hotel-management-mini-project-in-java-RD/README.md

 ## Disclaimer

-This application is a simple demonstration of a Hotel Management System and may not be suitable for production use.
+This application is a simple demonstration of a Hotel Management  and may not be suitable for production use.
 It serves as a learning exercise for Java programming and file handling with serialization.

 ## Author